ecopsychologer/pokeclassic/README.md

 fix the flag being set for visiting fuschia in fuschia's scripts.inc (flags in region_map.c)

+only get a match call from trainers who will rematch you (match_call.c)

 # Original Author's ReadMe

 PokeClassic is a recreation of Pokemon Yellow, recreated in the Pokemon Emerald engine.
 Revisit your classic adventures through Kanto with new features, questlines, and post game content!